Solid deuterium surface degradation at ultracold neutron sources: Simulation and interpretation of experimental observations

+Next we studied the dependence of the yield on the frost layer Fermi potential (which is proportional to the frost density).
+Fermi potentials of 100\%, 66\% and 33\% of that for bulk sD$_2$ were simulated.
+We found, as expected, that the yield losses scaled with the Fermi potential.

-Since the main effect of frost is reflecting neutrons back to the bulk, the transmission attenuation factor should be dependent (at some level) on the bulk properties of sD$_2$ We explored this effect by varying neutron life time and mean free path in the bulk sD$_2$ crystal.
+Since the main effect of frost is reflecting neutrons back to the bulk, the UCN yield should be dependent (at some level) on the bulk properties of sD$_2$ We have explored this effect by varying neutron life time and mean free path in the bulk sD$_2$.
 Results for two values of $\tau_{sD_2}=$ 20\,ms and 100\,ms are presented in Fig.~\ref{BulkCorrelations}.
-For $\tau_{sD_2}=$ 100\,ms transmission through 4 layers of frost is higher then in the case of no frost with $\tau_{sD_2}=$ 20\,ms. This effect can explain the observed scatter in the starting source performance after each melt-and-refreeze, and has some influence on the efficiency with which successive layers reduce the source output and and produce spectral hardening.
-The relative impact on source performance of these effects, together with the integrated beam power, volume of solid deuterium in the source, physical configuration of the bulk sD$_2$ (how much deuterium ends up on the side walls of the source below the flapper valve, for example) after a melt and refreeze, the vapor density above the sD$_2$ and the cryogenic operating conditions for the source are under investigation at present.
+For $\tau_{sD_2}=$ 100\,ms, the UCN yield through 4 layers of frost is higher then in the case of no frost with $\tau_{sD_2}=$ 20\,ms. Note that, because of the very small volume in the frost layers, no dependence was observed on bulk sD$_2$ properties in the frost layers themselves, only in the sD$_2$ source volume.

+Changes in the bulk sD$_2$ properties may explain the observed scatter in the starting source performance after each melt-and-refreeze, and has some influence on the efficiency with which successive layers reduce the source output and and produce spectral hardening.
+The relative impact on source performance of the bulk sD$_2$ properties, together with the integrated beam power, volume of solid deuterium in the source, physical configuration of the bulk sD$_2$ (how much deuterium ends up on the side walls of the source below the flapper valve, for example) after a melt and refreeze, the vapor density above the sD$_2$ and the cryogenic operating conditions for the source are under continuing investigation.
 These variables can also explain the spread in the attenuation slopes in the LANL data, but they also make exact simulations of the LANL source more challenging, by adding additional free parameters.
-Note that, although the UCN lifetime in the bulk varied rather slowly over the course of many months of LANL running, each melt and refreeze can, in principle, produce large variations in the effective elastic scattering mean free path as reported in various studies\cite{Serebrov2001b,Atchison2005b,Atchison2011}.
+Note that, although the UCN lifetime in the bulk varied rather slowly over the course of many months of LANL running, each melt and refreeze can, in principle, produce large variations in the effective elastic scattering mean free path in the bulk as reported in various studies~\cite{Serebrov2001b,Atchison2005b,Atchison2011}.

-Another simulation was to study the effect of the frost transmission on the neutron energy spectrum while varying the number of layers.
+Another simulation was performed to study the effect of the frost on the detected neutron energy spectrum while varying the number of layers.
 Results are shown in Fig.~\ref{NCSU-simul-Energy}.
 The spectra are normalized to unit area for better comparison of their shape.